sri8688/Codtech-task1/README.md

 Contributions to improve the chatbot or add new features are welcome!
 Feel free to fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss the proposed modifications.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README according to your preferences and additional information about your project.
+CONCLUSION:
+This simple chatbot project demonstrates how to create a rule-based conversational agent that responds to user inputs.
+By defining specific rules or patterns and corresponding responses, the chatbot can engage in basic conversations and provide information or assistance to users.

+Feel free to clone or fork this repository and explore the code further.
+Contributions and feedback are always welcome!